 - Oven-Baked Frittata.
 Use the 8-cup bowl for your favorite frittata recipe.
 Combine all ingredients in the bowl and bake according to the recipe instructions.
 Just like our bags, bowls can take the heat up to 425º Fahrenheit.

 - Sous Vide Egg Bites.
 Follow this Cheesy Sous Vide Egg Bites recipe using 1-cup Stasher bowls instead of mason jars.
 Seal each bag tightly, removing as much air as possible before submerging into the water to cook.
-(See this blog post for more tips about sous vide cooking with Stasher.)
+(See this blog post for more tips about sous vide cooking with Stasher bags.)

 Saving Storage Space